Annual Campus Security Reports

 Students will be notified each year, via e-mail, when the updated report is published.
-Copies of the report can be obtained from the Student Affairs Office.
+Copies of the report can be obtained from the Solution Center.

 If you choose not to attend class due to weather conditions, please phone or e-mail your instructor.
 Please keep in mind that if you miss class, you are responsible for making up the work.
 The campus can only be closed by order of the chancellor or governor.

 UW-Marshfield/Wood County rarely cancels all classes for severe weather and only when the campus cannot be safely accessed by a majority of our students.
 Like other area agencies serving adults, we generally stay open in the midst of stormy weather, even when area public and private schools close.
 Please note that even when classes are cancelled, that does not mean the campus is closed.

 Weather-related cancellations will be communicated by:

 - An alert through text and campus email through the eAlert Alert Notification System.
 You must Opt-In to receive texts.

 - eAlert Banner on Top of Home page

 - Post on the campus Facebook page